🧬

 Is the coat difficult to maintain?

-The wire coat requires regular hand-stripping to maintain its texture and prevent matting.
+The rough-coated variety requires regular hand-stripping to maintain the correct texture and appearance.

 Are they prone to health issues?

-Like many flat-faced breeds, they can be prone to respiratory issues and eye problems.
+Like many brachycephalic breeds, they can be prone to respiratory issues and should be kept in climate-controlled environments.

 Do they bark a lot?

-They are alert watchdogs and may bark at strangers, but they are not typically nuisance barkers.
+They are alert watchdogs and may bark at strangers, but they are not typically nuisance barkers if properly trained.

 View Official FCI Standard